Don't let the gloves intimidate you; the gloves are off.

 Horner Translates "Intuitively Knows"

-Taking the breakdown of the word at it's face value this is a word which has meaning which neatly fits the variation from serious beginning student to master.
+Taking the breakdown of the word at its face value this is a word which has meaning which neatly fits the variation from serious beginning student to master.

 I take it to mean a mixture of what I would call direct knowledge, knowing without any intellectual work of recollecting and piecing together, and plain old intellectual work or recollecting and piecing together; what we call "knowing."